solo-io/solo-apis/README.md

 )
 ```

+Finally run `go mod tidy` to add any missing dependencies necessary to build your package.

 ## Examples
 The [examples directory](./examples) contains examples that cover various use cases and functionality for client-go for
 interacting with the Kubernetes API and Gloo Mesh objects.